 - 2010 - 308,745,538 people

-The year is currently 2019, so the ninth census to ever be taken of the population in the USA will occur next year in 2020.
+The year is currently 2019, so the next United States Census will be taken next year in 2020.
 So, now that we’ve covered the process of determining the population of a country, as well as discussing how often populations are usually taken, let’s look at countries based on population size on a much more global scale.

 Smallest Countries in Terms of Population